Thomas-cj/Data_in_the_wild_2025/README.md

 2. Connect to our google drive using the link available on request and download the database *gender_db.duckdb* into the project directory (~ 16GB) from the folder *duckdb_database* and skip database creation cells in the project notebook
     - Link is available as a text file *drive.txt* in the project submission

-3. Unknown gender analysis can be reproduced by running *Unknown_gender_analysis.ipynb* with *gender_db.duckdb* in the main project directory
+3. Unknown gender analysis can be reproduced by running *5_Unknown_gender_analysis.ipynb* with *gender_db.duckdb* in the main project directory

-4. Annotation validation can be reproduced by running *validation.ipynb* in the validation directory
+4. Statistical analysis can be reproduced by running *6_statistical_analysis.ipynb* with *gender_db_duckdb* in the main project directory

-5. Statistical analysis can be reproduced by running
+5. Annotation validation can be reproduced by running *validation.ipynb* in the validation directory

 #### To reproduce our results from raw data (~500 GB download):